ryanozx/tp/docs/UserGuide.md

 3. Use `cd` command in the terminal to navigate to the same location as `hrmate.jar` in step 1.
 See [How do I navigate files in terminal?](#faq)

 4. Ensure you have `Java 11` or above installed on your Computer.
-This can be done by typing `java -version` in your terminal.
+This can be done by typing `java -version` in your terminal and pressing "Enter".
- - See <a href="#faq">How do I download Java 11?</a> if Java is not updated or if the terminal does not recognize the `java` input.
+ - See <a href="#faq">How do I download Java 11?</a> if Java is not updated or if the terminal does not recognise the `java` input.

 5. Type `java -jar hrmate.jar` into the terminal and press "Enter" on your keyboard.<br>
 An app similar to the one below should appear in a few seconds.
 The app is populated with some sample data for you to experiment with.<br>